packagist/private-packagist-docs/docs/self-hosted/maintenance.md

 replicatedctl app apply-config
 ```

-### Private Packagist Enterprise CLI
+### Private Packagist Self-Hosted CLI

-Private Packagist Enterprise installs a command line tool `packagist` on the host system which provides access to some administrative features via command line.
+Private Packagist Self-Hosted installs a command line tool `packagist` on the host system which provides access to some administrative features via command line.

 #### Updating all packages